mwvgroup/pwv_kpno/rst_source/examples/correcting_spectra.rst

 **pwv_kpno** makes this process easy.

-For demonstration purposes, assume you wish to correct an observation that was taken through an airmass of 1.5 on December 15, 2013 at 05:35:00 UTC.
+For demonstration purposes, assume you wish to correct an observation that was taken through an airmass of 1.5 on December 15, 2013, at 05:35:00 UTC.
-Furthermore, assume that this observed spectra has a wavelength resolution of 16 Angstroms.
+Furthermore, assume that this observed spectrum has a wavelength resolution of 16 Angstroms.
 The binned transmission function corresponding to this observation is given by: